WinterLicht/Chaos-Projectile/README.md

 ![controlls](doc/source/controlls.png)

-Default controlls are shown on image above.
 On game start a control settings screen is shown.
-It is possible to customize game actions and play the game with connected game pad.
-Make sure the game pad is connected and on before starting the game (otherwise pygame can't identify the game pad).
+It is possible to customize game actions and play the game with connected gamepad.
+Make sure the gamepad is connected and on before starting the game otherwise the game can't identify the gamepad. *Sometimes it takes a second till the imput is reassigned.* ESC key exits the game and ENTER key is for pause.
+BACKSPACE resets/reloads the game.

+**Control suggestions:**
+* Default (are shown on image above):
+  - *aim*: mouse move
+  - *attack*: mouseclick
+  - *movement*: A W D keys
+  - in settings screen toggle "use default settings"
+* Game pad with double joysticks:
+  - *aim* and *attack*: one stick
+  - *movement*: other stick
+  - in settings screen assign stick tilts to every player action
+* Game pad with hat:
+  - *aim* and *attack*: one hat
+  - *movement*: same hat
+  - in settings screen toggle "use hat to move" and "use hat to aim" with the same hat

 Used Libraries
 --------